Jalever/Note-taking/_posts/2019-03-17-English Vocabularies.md

 ---

 benchmark

-verb
+- verb
-to measure the quality of something by comparing it with something else of an accepted standard "His reports said that all schools should be benchmarked against the best"
+  - `to measure the quality of something by comparing it with something else of an accepted standard`
+    - **_His reports said that all schools should be benchmarked against the best_**

 ---